-have the effect of permitting an out-of-State bank or out-of-State bank holding company to acquire a bank in a host state that has not been in existence for the minimum period of time, if any, specified in the statutory law of the host State."
+The Merger Application satisfies all these conditions to the extent applicable.
+First, the proposal satisfies the state-imposed age requirements permitted by section 1831u(a)(5).
+Under that section, the OCC may not approve a merger under section 1831u(a)(1) "that would have the effect of permitting an out-of-State bank or out-of-State bank holding company to acquire a bank in a host state that has not been in existence for the minimum period of time, if any, specified in the statutory law of the host State."
 12 U.S.C. § 1831u(a)(5)(A).
-In this Merger Application, BC is acquiring, by merger, a bank (CHI) in the host state of Illinois.
-In a merger with an out-of-state bank in which the out-of-state bank is the surviving bank, the Illinois interstate bank merger statute currently contains no minimum time requirement for which the Illinois bank must have been in existence.2 Thus, the BC/CHI merger satisfies the Riegle-Neal Act's age requirement.
+In this Merger Application, Breckenridge Bank is acquiring by merger a bank (Wahpeton Bank) in the host state of North Dakota.
+The statutory laws of North Dakota do not contain any minimum age requirement.
+Thus, the Wahpeton Bank/Breckenridge Bank merger satisfies the Riegle-Neal Act requirement of compliance with state age laws.

 Second, the proposal meets the applicable filing requirements.
 A bank applying for an interstate merger transaction under section 1831u(a) must (1) "comply with the filing requirements of any host State of the bank which will result from such transaction" as long as the filing requirement does not discriminate against out-of-state banks and is similar in effect to filing requirements imposed by the host state on out-of-state nonbanking corporations doing business in the host state, and (2) submit a copy of the application to the state bank supervisor of the host state.
-See 12 U.S.C. § 1831u(b)(1).3 The Illinois interstate bank merger statute does not contain any filing or notice requirement for an interstate merger transaction between two national banks or for a merger with a state bank when the resulting bank is a national bank.4 BC provided a copy of its OCC Merger Application to the Illinois state bank supervisor, as required by section 1831u(b)(1)(ii).
-Thus, the BC/CHI merger satisfies the Riegle-Neal Act's filing requirements.
+See 12 U.S.C. § 1831u(b)(1).
+The North Dakota interstate banking statute provides that an "out-of-state bank that will be the resulting bank pursuant to an interstate merger involving a North Dakota bank must notify and submit a copy of its interstate merger application to the board of the proposed merger not later than the date on which it files the application with the responsible federal regulatory authority."
+N.D.
+Cent.
+Code § 6-08.4-05 (1996).
+As implemented to date, the filing requirements of section 6-08.4-05 do not appear to discriminate against out-of-state banks or to impose a filing requirement more burdensome than that imposed on nonbanking corporations.
+Breckenridge Bank provided a copy of its OCC Merger Application to the North Dakota state bank supervisor.
+Thus, the Wahpeton Bank/Breckenridge Bank merger satisfies the Riegle-Neal Act requirement of compliance with state filing requirements.